 The setting of the RO bit (rollover enable) and sample rate depends on the duration of the mission and the monitoring requirements.
 If the most recently logged data is important, the rollover should be enabled (RO = 1).
 Otherwise, one should estimate the duration of the mission in minutes and divide the number by 8192 (8-bit format) or 4096 (16-bit format) to calculate the value of the sample rate (number of minutes between conversions).
 For example, if the estimated duration of a mission is 10 days (= 14400min), the 8192-byte capacity of the data-log memory would be sufficient to store a new 8-bit value every 1.8min (110s).
-If the DS1922E's data-log memory is not large enough to store all readings, one can use several devices and set the mission start delay to values that make the second device start logging as soon as the memory of the first device is full, and so on.
+If the DS1922L/DS1922T's data-log memories are not large enough to store all readings, one can use several devices and set the Mission Start Delay to values that make the second device start logging as soon as the memory of the first device is full, and so on.
 The RO bit must be set to 0 to disable rollover that would otherwise overwrite the logged data.

-After the RO bit and the mission start delay are set, the sample rate must be written to the Sample Rate register.
+After the RO bit and the Mission Start Delay are set, the sample rate must be written to the Sample Rate register.
 The sample rate can be any value from 1 to 16,383, coded as an unsigned 14-bit binary number.
 The fastest sample rate is one sample per second (EHSS = 1, sample rate = 0001h) and the slowest is one sample every 273.05hr (EHSS = 0, sample rate = 3FFFh).
 To get one sample every 6min, for example, the sample rate value must be set to 6 (EHSS = 0) or 360 decimal (equivalent to 0168h at EHSS = 1).

-If there is a risk of unauthorized access to the DS1922E or manipulation of data, one should define passwords for read access and full access.
+If there is a risk of unauthorized access to the DS1922L/ DS1922T or manipulation of data, one should define passwords for read access and full access.
 Before the passwords become effective, their use must be enabled.
 See the Security by Password section for more details.

 The last step to begin a mission is to issue the Start Mission command.
-As soon as it has received this command, the DS1922E sets the MIP flag and clears the MEMCLR flag.
-With the Immediate/Delayed Start Mode (SUTA = 0), after as many minutes as specified by the mission start delay are over, the device wakes up, copies the current date and time to the Mission Timestamp register, and logs the first entry of the mission.
-This increments both the mission samples counter and device samples counter.
+As soon as they have received this command, the DS1922L/DS1922T set the MIP flag and clear the MEMCLR flag.
+With the immediate/delayed start mode (SUTA = 0), and after as many minutes as specified by the Mission Start Delay are over, the device wakes up, copies the current date and time to the Mission Timestamp register, and logs the first entry of the mission.
+This increments both the Mission Samples Counter and Device Samples Counter.
 All subsequent log entries are made as specified by the value in the Sample Rate register and the EHSS bit.

-If the Start Upon Temperature Alarm mode is chosen (SUTA = 1) and temperature logging is enabled (ETL = 1), the DS1922E first waits until the start delay is over.
+If the start upon temperature alarm mode is chosen (SUTA = 1) and temperature logging is enabled (ETL = 1), the DS1922L/DS1922T first wait until the start delay is over.
 Then the device wakes up in intervals as specified by the sample rate and EHSS bit and measures the temperature.
 This increments the Device Samples Counter register only.
 The first sample of the mission is logged when the temperature alarm occurred.
-However, the Mission Sample Counter does not increment.
+However, the Mission Samples Counter does not increment.
 One sample period later the Mission Timestamp register is set.
 From then on, both the Mission Samples Counter and Device Samples Counter registers increment at the same time.
 All subsequent log entries are made as specified by the value in the Sample Rate register and the EHSS bit.